cebidhem/git-worktree-cli/README.md

-# ez-leaf
+# git-worktree-cli

 A lightweight Python CLI tool to simplify Git worktree management.

 ## Overview

-`ez-leaf` makes working with Git worktrees effortless by providing an intuitive command-line interface for creating, listing, and deleting worktrees.
+`wt` makes working with Git worktrees effortless by providing an intuitive command-line interface for creating, listing, and deleting worktrees.
 It automatically generates consistent paths and can optionally open new worktrees in your IDE or terminal.

 ## Features